sharetribe/flex-sdk-js/docs/configurations.md

   httpsAgent: httpsAgent,

   // If true and default browser token store is used,
-  // the cookie is never transferred without HTTPS connection
+  // the cookie is never transferred without HTTPS connection.
+  // Default: false
   secure: true

 });